Posted on Aug 20, 2019 in Editorial.

 These people can be celebrities, who are likely to impress publishers due to their notoriety via the tabloids or other media, or they can be ordinary people who have gone through extraordinary experiences.
-Alternatively, they might be experts in subjects that the public want to know more about.
+Alternatively, they might be experts in subjects that the public wants to know more about.

 Roy explained that each interviewer has been specially trained for their job and is there to help the author relate the stories, not in the quizzing manner of a journalist but rather like a friend who is listening to them.
 In addition, the interviewer also offers the author companionship.
 The ghostwriter then takes the recordings gathered by the interviewer and turns them into a manuscript that fundamentally both captures the author’s voice and ensures the content of the story is correct.
-With the use of digital recorders, scanners and LifeBook’s sophisticated computer platform, the transfer of files and information is easily managed – however, the front end is a very different matter.
+With the use of digital recorders, scanners, and LifeTime’s sophisticated technology platform, the transfer of files and information is easily managed – however, the front end is a very different matter.

 “The platform and the process are very strict, but the front end is a human sitting with your mum.”

 You can watch the conversion in full in the video below: